Last Updated on July 24, 2021 by PixelPluck

 1. Are there any distracting elements?

 The key to getting rid of distracting objects in your photographs is to be aware of them in the first place.
-Only then can you work to eliminate of them before tripping the shutter.
-This means carefully examining the entire viewfinder, especially near the edges and the corners.
+Only then can you work to eliminate them.
+This means carefully examining the entire viewfinder or your LCD screen, especially near the edges and the corners.
 It also means looking for unwanted items in the foreground and background.

-It’s all too easy to get so focused on your main subject (no pun intended) that you lose sight of ugliness elsewhere in the frame.
+It’s all too easy to get so focused on your main subject that you lose sight of unwanted elements elsewhere in the frame.
 It’s easiest to do this careful evaluation of the scene if your camera is mounted on a tripod, but even if you are holding your camera in your hands you should go through this check of the entire image.
 If you find unwanted visual elements in the frame, the best solution is to move your camera position to move the distraction out of the frame.

-Don’t forget that you can shoot from a lower angle or from a higher position as well as moving left or right.
+Don’t forget that you can shoot from a lower angle or a higher position as well as move left or right.
 Moving closer might help, too.
 Sometimes you can physically remove the offending object, as long as you don’t damage anything.
 A leaf in the wrong place can be picked up and tossed aside.
 A downed branch can be dragged away.
+You can also use a long exposure to get better results.

 2. What is the background doing?